solana-foundation/solana-ms-tools/README.md

 ## Packages

 * **@solana/ms-tools-ui**: Reusable React components are built with React, Tailwind CSS, and Shadcn, forming the visual building blocks of microsites.
-* **@solana/ms-tools-config**: Shared ESLint and Prettier configurations to ensure consistent code style and * quality across all projects.
+* **@solana/ms-tools-config**: Shared ESLint and Prettier configurations to ensure consistent code style and quality across all projects.
-* **@solana/ms-tools-analytics**: Logic for integrating Google Analytics into microsites.
+* **@solana/ms-tools-analytics**: ⚠️ [WIP] Logic for integrating Google Analytics into microsites.
-* **@solana/ms-tools-integrations**: Handles integrations with third-party services like HubSpot, providing a centralized location for managing these connections.
+* **@solana/ms-tools-integrations**: Handles integrations with third-party services like Sanity CMS, providing a centralized location for managing these connections.